c-blake/cligen/README.md

 In other words, long options can be as short as possible.
 In yet other words, hitting the TAB key to complete is unnecessary **if** the completion is unique.
 This is patterned after, e.g. Mercurial, gdb, gnuplot, or Vim ex-commands.
-Additionally, long option keys can be spelled flexibly, e.g.  `--dry-run` or `--dryRun`, much like Nim's style-insensitive identifiers, but with extra insensitivity to so-called "kebab case".
+Long option keys can also be spelled flexibly, e.g.  `--dry-run` or `--dryRun`, like Nim's style-insensitive identifiers, but with extra insensitivity to so-called "kebab case".

 When you want more specific help than `set foo`, just add parameter-keyed metadata with Nim's association-list literals: